Siddhant0507Shekhar/Arrhythmia-Detection-using-CNN-model/README.md

-# Project Title
-Arrhythmia Detection using CNN and MIT-BIH Database
+# Arrhythmia Detection using CNN and MIT-BIH Database

 ## Introduction
 This project focuses on the development of a Convolutional Neural Network (CNN) model for the detection of arrhythmia using the MIT-BIH Arrhythmia Database.
 The MIT-BIH Arrhythmia Database is a widely used dataset for studying heart rhythm abnormalities.
 It consists of electrocardiogram (ECG) recordings of patients with various types of arrhythmias.